Cross-App Integration

 &code_challenge=...

-&code_challenge_method=S256The user will see a consent card in Prism showing Glint's scope title and description as defined in Step 1.
+&code_challenge_method=S256The user will see a consent card in Prism showing Glint's scope titles as defined in Step 1.

 Step 4 — Exchange the Code and Call Glint